 Keep Your Business Plan Current

-The business-planning process is never over.
 The only constant in business is change.
-Markets evolve; technologies emerge; customers and preferences change; and your company is bound to change as well.
-For these reasons, your business plan will always remain a work in progress.
+The business-planning process is never over, so your business plan will always remain a work in progress.

 The pace of change varies depending on your industry.
 If you manufacture high-speed telecom switches, your world is in constant motion.
 If you run the corner hardware store, change may come more slowly.
 But no business sector is immune to change at some level or another.
 And in virtually all businesses, these days, the pace of change has accelerated.

-Change isn’t all bad, by any means.
+Change isn’t all bad.
 It creates opportunities.
-In fact, it’s likely you wouldn’t be planning to start or expand your company if markets, customers, and competitors weren’t evolving in one way or another.
+In fact, more than likely you wouldn’t be planning to start or expand your company if markets, customers, and competitors weren’t evolving in one way or another.
 However, change also poses threats — from the arrival of new competitors to the enactment of stringent new regulations — which is a big part of why you need to make business planning an ongoing process.